reinterpretcat/vrp/README.md

 Ensure that your `$PATH` is properly configured to source the Crates binaries, and then run solver using the `vrp-cli` command.

+## Use from command line

+`vrp-cli` crate is designed to use on problems defined in scientific or custom (aka 'pragmatic') format:

+`vrp-cli pragmatic problem_definition.json -m routing_matrix.json --max-generations=1000`

+Please refer to crate docs for more details.

+## Use from code

+If you're using rust, then you can simply use `vrp-solver`, `vrp-scientific`, `vrp-pragmatic` crates to solve VRP problem defined in 'pragmatic' or 'scientific' format using default metaheuristic.
+For more complex scenarios, please refer to `vrp-core` documentation.

+If you're using some other language, please check `examples`

 # Status